suzannepk/slurm_HPCC/README.md

 ```

-Hit  `esc`, and then type `i` to put vi in insert mode, use the explanations in the example above to make the following modifications to the batch script.
+Hit  `esc`, and then type `i` to put vi in insert mode, use the explanations in the example above to make the following modifications to the batch script:
-1. Change the project to the project ID for this tutorial.
+1. Change the project ID to the project ID for this tutorial.
 2. Customize your job's name.
 3. Change the time from 10 minutes to 8 minutes.

-When you are finished, come out of insert mode by hitting `esc` then type `:wq` and hit `return` to save your file and quit vi.
+When you are finished, come out of vi insert mode by hitting `esc` then type `:wq` and hit `return` to save your file and quit vi.

 Submit the batch script to run by doing:

 ```
 sbatch submit.sl
 ```

 To see what state your job is in use:
 ```
 squeue -u <your_user_id>
 ````
 The sections below will help you understand how to read the output that is given.

 Job States
 ----------

 A job will transition through several states during its lifetime.
 Common ones include: